eigerco/polka-storage-book/src/getting-started/local-testnet.md

 ### Accessing the Parachain

-You can easily access the parachain using the Polkadot.js Apps interface by clicking on this link:
+The parachain is available through the Polkadot.js Apps interface by clicking on this link:

 [https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A42069#/explorer](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A42069#/explorer)

-This link will automatically connect to Charlie's node running on your local machine at port `42069`.
+This link will automatically connect to Charlie's node running on a local machine at port `42069`.
 The port is configured in `local-kube-testnet.toml` under `rpc_port` for Charlie's node.

 ## Zombienet Configuration Breakdown

-During the setup, you either download a file in the third step of [Linux](#linux-x86_64)/[MacOS](#macos-arm) — `polka-storage-testnet.toml` — or copy it from the first step of [Running the parachain](#running-the-parachain).
+During the setup either download a file in the third step of [Linux](#linux-x86_64)/[MacOS](#macos-arm) — `polka-storage-testnet.toml` — or copy it from the first step of [Running the parachain](#running-the-parachain).

 ### Similarities

 The two files share most of the contents, so we'll start by covering their similarities.
-For more details, you should refer to the [`zombienet` documentation](https://paritytech.github.io/zombienet/network-definition-spec.html):
+For more details refer to the [`zombienet` documentation](https://paritytech.github.io/zombienet/network-definition-spec.html):

 #### `relaychain`